Kkenize/JUSWZ/src/apps/profiles/README.md

 - Avatar Upload: Support for profile picture uploads
 - Automatic Profile Creation: Profiles are automatically created when users are created

+### Admin Management
+- User Search: Search and filter users by name, email, or username
+- Role Management: Promote users to admin or demote admins to user status
+- Profile Administration: Edit any user's profile information
+- Password Administration: Change passwords for any user
+- User Overview: View complete user statistics and information

 ## Models

 ### Profile Model